-Pursuant to Section 16(a) of the Securities Exchange Act of 1934, the Company's directors, executive officers and persons who own more than 10% of the Company's securities (collectively, "reporting persons") are required to file reports of ownership and changes in ownership of the Company's securities with the Securities and Exchange Commission and to provide copies of such reports to the Company.
-Prior to the Reorganization, such reports were required to be filed with the Office of the Comptroller of the Currency.
-To the Company's knowledge, based solely on a review of the information and reports furnished to the Company, the Company believes that all reporting persons timely filed all reports required under Section 16(a) during 2015 with the following exception: a Form 4 report was filed late by Mr. Benham.
+Pursuant to Section 16(a) of the Securities Exchange Act of 1934, the Company's directors, executive officers and persons who own more than 10% of the Company's securities (collectively, "reporting persons") are required to file reports of ownership and changes in ownership of the Company's securities with the Securities and Exchange

+Commission and to provide copies of such reports to the Company.
+To the Company's knowledge, based solely on a review of the information and reports furnished to the Company, the Company believes that all reporting persons timely filed all reports required under Section 16(a) during 2018.